History of Bolivia (1809–1920): Creating Bolivia: Bolívar, Sucre, and Santa Cruz

-During Sucre's three-year rule, the government tried to solve its grave financial problems, aggravated by the lack of foreign credit.
+During Sucre's three-year rule, governed by the Bolivian Constitution of 1826, the government tried to solve its grave financial problems, aggravated by the lack of foreign credit.
 Sucre reformed the existing tax structure to finance public expenditures and tried to revive silver mining by attracting foreign capital and technology.
 In one of the most radical attacks on the church anywhere in Latin America, he confiscated church wealth in Bolivia and closed down many monasteries.
 The Roman Catholic Church in Bolivia never recovered the powerful role that it had held.
 Import duties and taxes on the internal movement of goods were also important state revenue sources.
-In addition, Sucre reestablished tribute payments to solve the country's financial crisis.
+In addition, Sucre reestablished Indian chief's tribute payments to solve the country's financial crisis.

 Sucre's attempts at reform were only partially successful because Bolivia lacked the administration to carry them out.
 Many Conservative Party criollos turned away when his reforms threatened to challenge the economic and social patterns of the colonial past.
 As opposition increased, the local nationalist elite came to resent the leadership of their Venezuelan-born president.
 The invasion of Bolivia by the Peruvian general Agustín Gamarra and an assassination attempt in April 1828 led to Sucre's resignation.
 Sucre left the country for voluntary exile, convinced that "the solution was impossible".

 Andrés de Santa Cruz y Calahumana was Bolivia's first locally-born president.

 Despite the fall of his government, Sucre's policies formed the basis for the following ten-year rule of Andrés de Santa Cruz y Calahumana (1829–39), the first native-born president, who was sworn into office in May 1829 after a series of short-term rulers.
 Santa Cruz, a mestizo, had a brilliant military career fighting for independence in the armies of Bolívar.
 His close connection with Bolívar had led to a short interlude as the president of Peru in 1826.
 After Sucre's resignation, it also made him a strong candidate to become Bolivia's new president.

 Santa Cruz created a relatively stable economic, social, and political order in Bolivia.
 To overcome Bolivia's isolation, Santa Cruz opened the port of Cobija on the Pacific coast.
 He also devalued the silver currency to finance government activities, instituted protective tariffs in support of the local cotton cloth (tucuyo) industry, and reduced the mining tax, thereby increasing mining output.
 In addition, Santa Cruz codified the country's laws and enacted Latin America's first civil and commercial codes.
 The Higher University of San Andrés in La Paz was founded during his rule.
 Although Santa Cruz approved a democratic constitution, he ruled virtually as a dictator and did not tolerate opposition.